-The June 30, 2015, total pension liability, net pension liability, and sensitivity information were determined by the consulting actuary, Gabriel, Roeder, Smith and Company ("GRS") and are based on the July 1, 2014, actuarial valuations, as adopted by the PEBA Board and SFAA which utilized membership data as of July 1, 2014.
-The total pension liability was rolled-forward from the valuation date to the plan's fiscal year ended June 30, 2015, using generally accepted actuarial principles.
-Information included in the following schedules is based on the certification provided by GRS.
+The June 30, 2016, total pension liability, net pension liability, and sensitivity information were determined by the System's consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on the July 1, 2015, actuarial valuations, as adopted by the PEBA Board and SFAA, which utilized membership data as of July 1, 2015.
+The total pension liability was rolled-forward from the valuation date to the System's fiscal year ended June 30, 2016, using generally accepted actuarial principles.
+Information included in the notes are based on the certification provided by GRS.

-The following provides a summary of the actuarial assumptions and methods used in the July 1, 2014, valuations for SCRS.
+The following table provides a summary of the actuarial assumptions and methods used in the July 1, 2015, valuations for SCRS.

 SCRS

-Entry age normal
+Actuarial cost method Entry age normal

-7.5%
+Actuarial assumptions:

-3.5% to 12.5% (varies by
+Investment rate of return 7.5%

-service
+Projected salary increases 3.5% to 12.5% (varies by service)

-2.75%
+Benefit adjustments lesser of 1% or \$500

-lesser of 1% or \$500
+-